-18 This refers to Article 3(1)(2) of the Administrative Act (Act No. 37/1993), i.e. if the Director in question is or has been the spouse of or related in a direct or indirect line to an individual or similarly joined by means of adoption.
-19 This refers to a board consisting of five members.
+An assessment of such payments should be conducted to ascertain whether or they are of a considerable amount, for both the Company and the individual Director, e.g. if it a large portion of their gross income.
+20 This refers to Article 3(1)(2) of the Administrative Act (Act No 37/1993), i.e. if the Director in question is or has been the spouse of or related in a direct or indirect line to an individual or similarly joined by means of adoption.